Fargo Public Schools' Board of Education

 The Board’s primary role is governance, with student achievement as the central focus.
 Its responsibilities are many – just a few of them include managing the superintendency; fiscal oversight; setting District plans and goals; providing for program development; the adoption of instructional, administrative and operating policies; review and evaluation; and advocating on behalf of students and schools.

 The nine members of the Fargo School Board all serve regular (and ad hoc) committee assignments, with representatives from the administration.
-The Board’s regular committees that meet annually on at least a quarterly basis are: Communications, Governance, Governmental Affairs, Negotiations and Planning.
-Board members also serve as liaisons to individual school buildings, and as designated FPS representatives on the boards and committees of various community organizations
+The Board’s regular committees that meet annually on at least a quarterly basis are: Communications, Engagement and Advocacy; Governance; Governmental Affairs; Negotiations; and Planning.
+Board members also serve as liaisons to individual school buildings, and as designated FPS representatives on the boards and committees of various community organizations.

 The Board’s meetings are broadcast live on public access (channel 56) and also streamed live and archived on YouTube.